kayeneii/PwC-Diversity/README.md

 3. **GitHub:** For portfolio building and communication.

-### Findings
+### Discovery
 ---
-1. **Findings:** The following findings were made:
+The following was discovered:
  * Junior Officers made up the highest number of employees hired in the fiscal year 2020; 53.4% were female.
  * A total number of 16 employees were hired into executive postions with just 12.5% being female.
  * In sum, the ratio of male to female hires was 59:41 respectively.
  * 56.02% of employees promoted in the fiscal year 2021 were male.
  * Before promotions in FY 21, the average time employees spent on the job was 2.35 years.
  * 47 employees responsible for 10.06% of company's turnover, left the job in FY20; 26 males and 21 females.
  * The average rating of female employees was 2.11 while the males was 2.21 employees.
  * 3.41% of the total number of female employees were rated 4 and 41.95% were rated 2.
 (The data provided did not specify what these ratings mean.)
  * Similarly, 4.07% male employees got a 4 rating and 46.78% were rated 2.
 (The data provided did not specify what these ratings mean.)
  * The Strategy department holds the highest number of executives.
 All are male.
  * Females make up just 15.79% of the total number of employees and belong to the Sales & Marketing, HR, and Internal Services departments.
  * Majority of the employees fall within the age groups 20-29 and 30-39.
  * A small minority are between the ages 16-19 and are Junior Officers.
  * The Executive team of 16 is made up of 10 employees in the age bracket 40-49.
  * Only 4 employees are 60-69 years of age.

 ### Visualizations